hazypaint/frontend-nanodegree-arcade-game/README.md

 The Player image is selected randomly.

-Player can move right, left, up and down (within borders of canvas).
+Player can move right, left, up and down with arrow keys (within borders of canvas).

 The goal should be to reach the water on the other side of the road.

 If Player collides with a bug (=the enemy), player will be reset to initial location and one point will be deducted.

-If water is reached by Player, five point will be added to the score.
+If water is reached by Player, two point will be added to the score.

 If Player collects a Gem, one point will be added to the score.